Tutorial: How to Install a Valid Web SSL Certificate in Access Server

 In the example above, we didn't specify a challenge password or optional company name.
 Some certificate authorities don't let you specify an optional company name or know how to deal with a challenge password, so we recommend leaving those last two questions unanswered.
 You now have a server.key and a server.csr file.

-The server.key file is the private key; ensure you keep it safe and secure.
-You will need this file once your certificate signing request has been approved and a certificate has been issued to you.
-Also, it is the underpinning of the SSL certificate security model.
+The server.key file is the private key; keep it safe and secure.
+You will need this file once your certificate signing request has been approved and a certificate has been issued.
+It is also the underpinning of the SSL certificate security model.
 This private key stays with you and does not go to any other party.

 The server.csr file is the certificate signing request.
 In the questions above, you provide a "Common Name," which is the FQDN name of your Access Server.
 For example, if you sign in to the Client Web UI with this address, https://vpn.exampletronix.com/, the Common Name is vpn.exampletronix.com.
 In our example, our certificate signing request is for the subdomain vpn.exampletronix.com on the domain exampletronix.com.